movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 readers snapshot their locations; writers retain root locks and COW paths from the root downward.
 Validate against the path's view generation.

+Idle validated metadata retains private bytes in a bounded 8 MiB LRU; device buffers are released after loading.
+An address index finds active and cached blocks.
+Hits must match generation, level, and permitted owner, and their validated child generations must fit the caller's view.
+Allocator-authorized reuse can evict an idle old generation, never an active reference.
+Aborted blocks are discarded; last-view teardown purges the cache after transactions.
+Inodes use a separate index by tree, inode, and snapshot-boundary identity, with publication and removal serialized by the node-cache mutex.

 File-tree blocks may retain another subvolume's on-disk owner.
 Cache identity uses logical address, generation, and level; owner validation allows sharing only between file trees.
 New COW blocks have implicit references owned by the